Akheee/Akheee-News-api-using-Javascript/README.md

 A sleek and responsive web application that fetches and displays business news articles from NewsAPI based on user search queries.

-## 🚀 Live Demo

-(You can add the Netlify or GitHub Pages link here once deployed)

 ## 🧰 Tech Stack